Last updated: 1 week ago

 In January of 2018, Apple announced that all apps submitted must be 64-bit.
 All existing 32-bit apps would be required to switch to the 64-bit architecture by June 1, 2018, in preparation for the macOS Catalina launch.

-In 2020, Apple expanded its universal App purchases to include Mac Apps, so now you can pay once and own an app across iOS, iPadOS, macOS, watchOS, and tvOS.
+In 2020, Apple expanded its universal App purchases to include Mac Apps, so now you can pay once and own an app across all the Apple operating systems.

 Apple Watch App Store